GREENPOINT — You can win a chance to see the Kosciuszko Bridge come tumbling down on Sunday morning.

-The demolition will take place around 5 a.m. in order to minimize the impact on traffic and on industrial businesses in the area.
-Streets near the bridge will be cordoned off several hours after, according to a state official, who was not authorized to speak about the matter.
+Streets near the bridge will be cordoned off several hours after, according to a state official, who was not authorized to publicly speak about the matter.

-"It's going to effect traffic in a very negative way for a long period of time after," said Rose, at a Wednesday night meeting of the 94th Precinct Community Council.
+"It's going to affect traffic in a very negative way for a long period of time after," 94th Precinct Capt.
+Peter Rose said at a meeting earlier in September.

-The planned July 26 lowering of the bridge's central span was rescheduled several times, and the Sept.
-24 target date and is still subject to change because of weather and other factors, officials said.
-But crews are set on completing the implosion on a Sunday morning when traffic will be the most minimal, officials said.
+The planned July 26 lowering of the bridge's central span was rescheduled several times, and Sunday's demolition is still subject to change because of weather and other factors, officials said.

-The demolition comes at the end of the first stage of the $825 million construction of the new Kosciusko Bridge.
+The event comes at the end of the first stage of the $825 million construction of the new Kosciusko Bridge.